embedded-office/canopen-stack/docs/docs/usecase/configuration.md

   | `CO_OBJ_DN__W`     | Write Only, - Node-Id, Direct Access   |
   | `CO_OBJ_DN_RW`     | Read/Write, +/- Node-Id, Direct Access |

-  *Note: The access types read only, write only and read/write specifies the possible access types from the CANopen network to that object entry.
+  *Note: The access types read-only, write-only and read/write specifies the possible access types from the CANopen network to that object entry.
 The application is always able to read and write the object entry.*

-When placing the object entry table in read only memory (with keyword "const"), the direct access modes (tread pointer as object entry value), are limited to read only access, even by the application.
+When placing the object entry table in read-only memory (with keyword "const"), the direct access modes (tread pointer as object entry value), are limited to read-only access, even by the application.

 #### Object Type Reference